 - Is the substitution within the same Bargaining Unit?

 - Is the employee qualified to perform all the principle duties of the position?

-- Will the employee be performing all the principal duties of the position?
+- Will the employee perform all the principal duties of the position?

 - Will the period of substitution be equal to or less than seven months?

 If you answered no to any of the questions above, contact AskMyHR for assistance.
 Submit a service request using the category Myself (or) My Team or Organization > Pay > Salaries & Other Wages.